Yvonne Strahovski

 Yvonne Jaqueline Strzechowski (Note: /pl/; Strzechowska /pl/) (born 30 July 1982), known professionally as Yvonne Strahovski (/strəˈhɒvski/), is an Australian actress.
 She is known for her roles as Sarah Walker in the spy comedy drama series Chuck (2007–2012), Hannah McKay in the drama series Dexter (2012–2013) and Kate Morgan in the event series 24: Live Another Day (2014).
-Strahovski starred as Serena Joy Waterford in the drama series The Handmaid's Tale (2017–2025), for which she has received nominations for two Primetime Emmy Awards, three Screen Actors Guild Awards and a Golden Globe Award.
+Strahovski starred as Serena Joy Waterford in the drama series The Handmaid's Tale (2017–2025), for which she has received nominations for two Primetime Emmy Awards, three Screen Actors Guild Awards, and a Golden Globe Award.

 Her other notable works include Lego: The Adventures of Clutch Powers (2010), The Guilt Trip (2012), Killer Elite (2011), I, Frankenstein (2014), The Astronaut Wives Club (2015), Manhattan Night (2016), All I See Is You (2016), He's Out There (2018), The Predator (2018) and The Tomorrow War (2021).
 She voiced Miranda Lawson in the Mass Effect video game series and Batwoman in the animated superhero film Batman: Bad Blood (2016).

 Early life and education

-Strahovski was born Yvonne Jaqueline Strzechowski on 30 July 1982 in Werrington Downs, a suburb of Sydney, Australia.
-She is the only child of Bożena, a lab technician, and Peter Strzechowski, an electronic engineer.
+Strahovski was born Yvonne Jaqueline Strzechowski on 30 July 1982 in Werrington Downs, a suburb of Sydney, New South Wales, Australia.
+She is the only child of Bożena, a lab technician, and Peter Strzechowski, an electronics engineer.
 Her parents are Polish emigrants from Tomaszów Mazowiecki.

-The family moved to Bass Hill when Strahovski was five years old; later, the family moved to the coastal suburb of Maroubra.
-She began acting lessons at the age of 12.
-Straight after high school, Strahovski went to the University of Western Sydney's Theatre Nepean, where she graduated with a Bachelor of Arts in performance in 2003.
-She then worked professionally in theatre in Australia for three years before landing a role in the American TV series Chuck.
+The family moved to the suburb of Bass Hill when Strahovski was five years old; later, they moved to the coastal suburb of Maroubra.
+Strahovski began acting lessons at the age of 12.
+Straight after high school, she went to the University of Western Sydney's Theatre Nepean, where she graduated with a Bachelor of Arts degree in performance in 2003.
+Strahovski then worked professionally in theatre in Australia for three years before landing a role in the American television series Chuck.